 When you add the hot liquid, there will be a lot of splattering..so be careful.
 I like to turn the heat off when I stir in the water.
 And I also make sure I have a long-handled wooden spoon for whisking.

-To ensure a smooth texture, do stir continuously as you add the liquid.
+To ensure a smooth texture, stir continuously as you add the liquid.
 You don't want a lumpy halwa!

 Sooji Badam Halwa